bjamturley/MedSchoolAtlas/Embryology/Mesoderm - Cardiac.md

 ## Intermediate mesoderm
 Forms the urogenital system (kidney's and gonads)
 ## Lateral plate mesoderm
 Lateral refers to the farthest from the neural tube/notochord.
-By ==week 3==, this subdivides into the splanchnic and somatic mesoderm.
+By ***week 3***, this subdivides into the splanchnic and somatic mesoderm.

 **Splanchnic**: Forms the circulatory system **Somatic**: Forms body cavities and pelvis